 It is interesting to note that in South Africa an arbitral tribunal decided a group arbitration involving the Gauteng Department of Health and parties affected by the deaths of mentally ill patients at the Life Esidimeni Health Care Centre.
 This was a statutorily appointed body.

 Counsel – Advocates and Attorneys

 South African counsel, as officers of the High Court, are required to act in accordance with high standards of ethical conduct.
 These are contemplated in the Legal Practice Act and its associated code of conduct.
 In addition, if counsel, as advocates, are members of the Bar Council in their province, they are required to act in accordance with the Bar Council of South Africa’s uniform rules of professional ethics, as prescribed.

 Arbitrators’ ethical codes are subject to the provisions of the International Arbitration Act and the Arbitration Act.
 Further, since many arbitrators in South Africa are usually also advocates, they are further required to adhere to their professional prescribed standards of ethical conduct.

 Third-party funding is permitted in South Africa.
-However, it is presently not regulated.
+However, it is presently not regulated by domestic law.
 Civil case law may be instructive with respect to third-party funding in arbitral proceedings.

 Section 10 of the International Arbitration Act states that parties to an arbitration agreement may agree that the arbitral proceedings be consolidated with other arbitral proceedings.
 The tribunal is not empowered to order consolidation in the absence of agreement by the parties.